Woojeong-Lee/Woojeong-Lee.github.io/index.md

 permalink: /
 ---

-I'm interested in the mechanisms that support memory and social cognition, using behavioral, neurocognitive, and computational modeling methods.
+I am Woojeong Lee, a research associate at Yonsei University.
+My research focuses on the mechanisms that underlie memory and social cognition, integrating behavioral experiments, neurocognitive methods, and computational modeling.
+Specifically, I investigate how high-level social and semantic contexts interact with perception and memory, and how these processes are instantiated in the brain.